Hierarchical Navigation

 Data for indexing

+Now that you have added the hierarchy structure to the index, you can index the product itself.
 The data in this CSV file is very similar to the data in the main QuickStart demo.
 The difference is the new field values for the Nested Category field.
-Note that children values need to include both the child HierarchyId as well as the parent.

 The data looks like this: